Patrick Keegan, Ph.D.

 Patrick Keegan is an assistant professor in the School of Education and Counseling.
 He teaches courses in elementary social studies methods and multicultural education.

 Keegan’s research focuses on youth civic engagement with racially, ethnically and linguistically diverse students, elementary social studies teacher preparation and theories of emotion and political participation.
-His publications appear in Theory and Research in Social Education, The High School Journal and The Urban Review.
+His publications appear in International Journal of Qualitative Studies in Education, Theory and Research in Social Education, The High School Journal and The Urban Review.

-In my free time, I enjoy cross country skiing, running long-distance races, hiking in the mountains and generally spending time outdoors.
+In my free time, I enjoy cross country skiing, running, hiking mountains, and spending time outdoors.

 Prior to coming to Purdue Northwest, Keegan was a visiting assistant professor at New York University where he directed a teacher residency program in the City School District of Albany, New York.